 Note 33 to the Core Financial Statements sets out the entities controlled or significantly influenced by the authority (Page 74 onwards).
-Having regard to CIPFA's Specific Guidance on assessing which subsidiary companies need to be consolidated, the Council has decided to consolidate all operational subsidiary companies Accordingly, the prior year comparator figures have been restated to include Independence Wellbeing Ltd, Enfield Innovations Ltd and LVHN.
+Having regard to CIPFA's Specific Guidance on assessing which subsidiary companies need to be consolidated, the Council has decided to consolidate all operational subsidiary companies.